zheminzhou/PEPPAN/docs/source/usage/installation.rst

   conda install rapidnj
   conda install fasttree

-You can check the presence of these dependencies with:
+You can check the installation of all dependencies with:
 ::

   command -v mmseqs blastn rapidnj diamond fasttree

 Alternatively, you can always install each dependency by following the introductions in its link above.

-Install PEPPA
+Installing PEPPA
 ----------------------------
 * Installing from PIP